Assisted training flexible [AsA flex]

 Consultation hours in Kassel

-• Consultation appointments by appointment for participants (in advance by phone or email or spontaneously during office hours – i.e. daily from 9.00 a.m. to 5.30 p.m.) at Kölnische Str.
+• Consultation appointments by arrangement for participants (in advance by telephone or email or also spontaneously during office hours – i.e. daily from 9:00 a.m. to 5:30 p.m.) at Kölnische Str.
 16, 34177 Kassel

-• 1 consultation hour per month for companies (invitations are sent quarterly to all network partners) at Kölnische Str.
-16, 34177 Kassel
+• Consultation hours for businesses are held once a month (invitations are sent quarterly to all network partners) at Kölnische Str.
+16, 34177 Kassel.

 Lisa Rauch